Thank you for volunteering your time and expertise to the students of Davenport Community Schools. We value your important contribution.

 If you have questions, please contact John Border at 563-336-5060 or firstname.lastname@example.org.

 How to Volunteer

 Davenport Community Schools wants your volunteer experience to be pleasant and meaningful.
 We recognize, also, that all of us share common concern for the safety and security of our children.
 To help guarantee the highest quality volunteer experience for everyone, we ask that all prospective volunteers complete an application and background check prior to service.

 The form located below is to be completed prior to placement in one of our schools.
 If you have questions, please contact the Volunteer Office at 336-5000.

 - Vol release form *Processing applications may take up to 2 weeks.
 We hope this helps you plan in advance for volunteering in our schools.

-Davenport Community Schools relies on the support of volunteers to help fulfill our mission to serve the youth of our community.
+Davenport Community Schools relies on the support of volunteers to help fulfill our mission of enriching the lives of youth in our community.
 Research shows that involved parents and an engaged community support student achievement.
-You can perform a meaningful role in providing a quality learning experience by volunteering in our schools in a number of different ways:
+As a volunteer, there are many ways you can perform a meaningful role in providing quality learning experiences:

 - Listen to Me Read